steveculshaw/brindlewoodbay/README.md

 Brindlewood Bay High (BBH) had an old tradition of going to Bonfire Cliff, an old quarry with a pool, and throwing a stone in, and making a wish.
 The quarry has some old rusty relics of the original industry.

-There's scream (female?) from up at the top of the cliff, near where the bonfires are lit.
+There's a scream (female?) from up at the top of the cliff, near where the bonfires are lit.

-We rush up, to find a woman, Ashley Hapsbury (Thomas's Wife), saying "He's dead".
+We rush up the pathway [Out of Breath], to find a woman, Ashley Hapsbury (Thomas's Wife, class of '97), saying "He's dead".
 In the bushes, lying dead is Mark Harrison (biology teacher at BBH, and member of the class of '95), with a mouth stuffed absolutely full of poison sumac.<br>

 Another guy turns up, Thomas Hapsbury (businessman & ex-jock)<br>